-This limestone gorge near Wookey Hole has some good walking trails to try.
+This circular walk explores a wonderful limestone gorge near Wookey Hole.
 In the gorge you will find waymarked woodland trails and a variety of interesting plants and flowers.
 There's also pretty streams and lots of interesting rock formations.
 There is some climbing involved with some of the paths reaching a height of over 700ft.
 From these high points at the top of the gorge there are great views towards Glastonbury and the Somerset Levels.

 The area is also a designated nature reserve so look out for wildlife including red deer and birds of prey.
 The site also attracts a large variety of butterflies including white-letter hairstreak, high brown fritillary and chalkhill blue.
 Flora includes bluebells, wood anemone, ancient woodland and various fungi and ferns.